These heels were made for walking…

 as helping to collect toilet paper or participating in a walk,

-consider joining one of United Way’s member groups such
+consider joining one of United Way’s

-as Women in Philanthropy or Emerging Leaders.
-This is an
+member groups such as Women in Philanthropy or Emerging

-easy way to meet like-minded professionals ready to give back.
+Leaders.
+This is an easy way to meet like-minded professionals

-Some members are extremely involved, while others get involved
+ready to give back.
+Some members are extremely involved, while

-participate at whatever capacity you’d prefer.
+agree to participate at whatever capacity you’d prefer.

 Bottom line—there are options for everyone and every type of